 Custodial credit risk is the risk that in the event of a bank failure, the Library's deposits may not be returned to it.
 While the Library does not have a specific policy for custodial credit risk, New York State statutes govern the Library's investment policies.

-The Library's aggregate bank balances (disclosed in the financial statements), included balances not covered by depository insurance at year-end, collateralized as follows:
+The Library's aggregate bank balances (disclosed in the financial statements), were fully covered by FDIC insurance at year end.